jdaehne/Glossary/core/components/glossary/docs/mkdocs/usage.md

 Setting | Description | Default
 ------------|---------|--------
-debug | Log debug information in the MODX error log. | No fullwords | Replace only full words of a glossary term in the resource content. | Yes resid | ID of a resource containing a Glossary snippet call. | 0 tpl | Template Chunk for the highlight replacement. | Glossary.highlighterTpl sections | Replace glossary terms only in sections marked with &lt;!— GlossaryStart --&gt;&lt;!— GlossaryEnd --&gt;. | False
+debug | Log debug informations in the MODX error log. | No fullwords | Replace only full words of a glossary term in the resource content. | Yes resid | ID of a resource containing a Glossary snippet call. | 0 tpl | Template Chunk for the highlight replacement. | Glossary.highlighterTpl sections | Replace glossary terms only in sections surrounded by `<!— GlossaryStart -->` and `<!— GlossaryEnd -->`. | No html | Allow HTML in the explanation (enables a rich-text editor in the editing form). | Yes

 ## Available placeholders
 The following placeholders are available in the chunks used by the snippet and